-No 3 Licence Condition Legislative Reference Description Audit Priority4 Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating5 Compliance Rating 6 inform the requesting Code participant of the result of the verification and provide the verified energy data to that Code participant within the timeframes prescribed.
-414 Condition 4.1.1 Clause 5.21(2) A network operator must comply with any reasonable request under subclause 5.21(1).
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 415 Condition 4.1.1 Clause 5.21(4) A test or audit under subclause 5.21(1) is to be conducted in accordance with the metrology procedure and the applicable service level agreement.
-4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A 416 Condition 4.1.1 Clause 5.21(5) A Code participant must not request a test or audit under subclause 5.21(1) unless the Code participant is a user and the test or audit relates to a time or times at which the user was the current user or the Code participant is the IMO.
-4 TECH has not requested a test or audit during the audit period.
+No3 Licence Condition Legislative Reference Description Audit Priority Systems, Processes, Controls in Place to Comply with Licence (including any recommendations) Adequacy of Controls Rating 5 Compliance Rating 6 410 Condition 4.1.1 Clause 5.19(6) The user must use reasonable endeavours to ensure that it does not notify the network operator of a change in an attribute described in subclause 5.19(2) that results from the provision of standing data by the network operator to the user.
+4 GPPL has complied with the requirements.
+NP 1 414 Condition 4.1.1 Clause 5.21(2) A network operator must comply with any reasonable request under 4 GPPL has not received any requests for meter testing during the audit period.
+NP NR subclause 5.21(1).
+The meter testing and applicable service level agreement is included in the PPA.
+415 Condition 4.1.1 Clause 5.21(4) A test or audit under subclause 5.21(1) is to be conducted in accordance with the metrology procedure and the applicable service level agreement.
+4 GPPL has not received any requests for meter testing during the audit period.
+The meter testing and applicable service level agreement is included in the PPA.
+NP NR 416 Condition 4.1.1 Clause 5.21(5) A Code participant must not request a test or audit under subclause 5.21(1) unless the Code participant is a user and the test or audit relates to a time or times at which the user was the current user or the Code participant is the IMO.
+4 GPPL has not requested a test or audit during the audit period.
 NP NR 417 Condition 4.1.1 Clause 5.21(6) A Code participant must not make a request under subclause 5.21(1) that is inconsistent with any access arrangement or agreement.
-4 TECH has not requested a test or audit during the audit period.
-NP NR 418 Condition 4.1.1 Clause 5.21(8) A network operator may only impose a charge for the testing of the metering installations, or auditing of information from the meters associated with the metering installations, or both, in accordance with the applicable 4 TECH is not a network operator.
-Therefore, this obligation has been rated as not applicable.
-NP N/A
+4 GPPL has not requested a test or audit during the audit period.
+NP NR 418 Condition 4.1.1 Clause 5.21(8) A network operator may only impose a charge for the testing of the metering installations, or auditing of information from the meters associated with the metering installations, or both, 4 GPPL as network operator has not imposed a charge for the testing of metering installations of the audit of information form meters associated with the metering installation during the audit period.
+NP NR